rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 `ssh -i ~/.ssh/id_rsa.pub 192.168.10.253`

 Remember that you can add -vvvv to the command to get verbose debugging.
 I had to do that because the key was failing.
-In the debugs I saw `send_pubkey_test: no mutual signature algorithm` which reminded me to add the `PubKeyAcceptedKeyTypes` to the config file.
+In the debugs I saw `send_pubkey_test: no mutual signature algorithm` which reminded me to add  `PubkeyAcceptedKeyTypes +ssh-rsa` to the config file for this host.

 You can also use `ssh 192.168.10.253` and the SSH client will try all the keys.
 I prefer to explicitly call the key, but it doesn't matter if you don't.

-If you want to connect from a Windows computer with Putty I have a link in the references at the end of this section with a tutorial on how to create keys with puttygen.
+If you want to connect from a Windows computer with Putty I have a blog with a tutorial on how to create keys and connect using putty/puttygen - [Authenticating to Cisco devices using SSH and your RSA Public Key](https://mwhubbard.blogspot.com/2015/07/authenticating-to-cisco-devices-using_92.html).

 ### Can users still login who don't have keys configured?